mrcawood/particle_pusher/README.md

 ### Part 1: The Baseline - `numpy`

 *   **Kernel:** `kernels/numpy_kernel.py`
 *   **Concept:** This is our starting point.
-It uses the `NumPy` library, the foundation of scientific computing in Python.
-The force calculation is "vectorized," meaning we perform operations on entire arrays at once, avoiding slow, explicit `for` loops in Python.
+It uses `NumPy` for "vectorized" calculations, avoiding slow Python loops.
-*   **Demonstration:** Run with a moderate number of particles (`--particles 1000`).
-It's reasonably fast, but as you increase the particle count, its O(n²) complexity becomes apparent.
-The runtime will increase quadratically with the number of particles.
+*   **Demonstration:** Fast for a small number of particles, but its O(n²) complexity makes it slow for large simulations.

 ### Part 2: Easy Speed - `numba_serial`

 *   **Kernel:** `kernels/numba_serial_kernel.py`
-*   **Concept:** What if we need more performance but want to write simple, clear `for` loops?
-This is where `Numba` comes in.
-This kernel uses explicit `for` loops, which are typically slow in Python.
-However, by adding the `@njit` (nopython JIT) decorator, Numba compiles this Python code into highly optimized, C-like machine code just before it runs.
-*   **Demonstration:** Compare `numba_serial` to `numpy` with the same particle count.
-You'll often find that Numba's JIT-compiled loops can be even faster than NumPy's generalized vectorized operations for this specific problem.
+*   **Concept:** Uses Numba's `@njit` decorator to compile simple Python `for` loops into highly optimized machine code.
+*   **Demonstration:** Often faster than NumPy for this specific problem, showing the power of Just-in-Time (JIT) compilation.

 ### Part 3: Unlocking Your CPU - `numba_parallel`

 *   **Kernel:** `kernels/numba_parallel_kernel.py`
-*   **Concept:** Modern CPUs have multiple cores, but standard Python code only uses one.
-Numba makes it trivial to unlock this power.
-By simply adding `parallel=True` to the decorator (`@njit(parallel=True)`) and changing `range` to `prange`, Numba automatically parallelizes the outer loop across all available CPU cores.
+*   **Concept:** Trivial to implement with Numba (`parallel=True` and `prange`), this kernel utilizes all available CPU cores.
-*   **Demonstration:** Run `numba_parallel` and compare it to `numba_serial` with a high particle count (e.g., `--particles 5000`).
-The speedup should be significant, often scaling with the number of physical cores in the machine.
-This demonstrates the power of data parallelism.
+*   **Demonstration:** Shows a significant speedup over the serial version, demonstrating the power of data parallelism on a multi-core CPU.

 ### Part 4: A Smarter Algorithm - `barnes_hut`

 *   **Kernel:** `kernels/barnes_hut_kernel.py`
-*   **Concept:** So far, we've only optimized *how* we do the calculation.
-Now, we change *what* we calculate.
-The previous kernels were all O(n²), calculating every single particle-particle interaction.
-The Barnes-Hut algorithm is a more intelligent, O(n log n) approximation.
-It groups distant particles into clusters and treats them as a single "macro-particle," saving enormous amounts of computation.
+*   **Concept:** Changes *what* we calculate.
+The Barnes-Hut algorithm is an O(n log n) approximation that groups distant particles, saving enormous amounts of computation compared to the O(n²) direct-force method.
-*   **Demonstration:** This is the key takeaway.
-    1. Run `numba_parallel` and `barnes_hut` with a small number of particles (`--particles 1000`).
-Observe that **Barnes-Hut is slower**.
-The overhead of building its octree data structure isn't worth it for small `n`.
-    2. Now, run both kernels with a large number of particles (`--particles 20000`).
-Observe that **Barnes-Hut is now significantly faster**.
-This perfectly illustrates the concept of algorithmic complexity and crossover points in performance.
-It's the most powerful optimization we've made.
+*   **Demonstration:** Illustrates the power of algorithmic complexity.
+While slower for small `n` due to tree-building overhead, it is dramatically faster for large `n`.

 ### Part 5: Hybrid Computing - `cuda_bh`

 *   **Kernel:** `kernels/cuda_bh_kernel.py`
-*   **Concept:** This kernel introduces a powerful, real-world HPC concept: **hybrid computing**.
-Not all parts of a problem are suited for the same processor.
-Here, we use a hybrid strategy that leverages the strengths of both the CPU and the GPU.
-    *   The complex, sequential task of building the Barnes-Hut octree remains on the **CPU**, where its branching logic is handled efficiently by Numba's JIT compiler.
+*   **Concept:** Introduces a hybrid CPU/GPU strategy.
+The complex, serial-logic task of building the octree remains on the CPU, while the massively parallel task of force calculation is offloaded to the GPU.
-    *   The massively parallel task of calculating the forces on thousands of particles is offloaded to the **GPU**.
-We use Numba's CUDA backend to write a GPU kernel that calculates the force for every particle simultaneously.
-*   **Demonstration:** Run `numba_parallel` and `cuda_bh` with a very large number of particles (`--particles 50000`).
-The CPU is still doing the smart algorithmic work of building the tree, but the GPU is crushing the number-crunching part of the force calculation.
-This demonstrates how to use the right tool for the right job to achieve performance that neither the CPU nor the GPU could manage alone.
+*   **Demonstration:** Shows a significant performance leap by using the right tool for the right job, but reveals that the CPU tree-build is now the primary bottleneck.

+### Part 6: The Summit - `cuda_full_bh`

+*   **Kernel:** `kernels/cuda_full_bh_kernel.py`
+*   **Concept:** The culmination of our optimization efforts.
+The entire simulation pipeline—Morton coding, sorting, parallel tree construction, and force calculation—is performed entirely on the GPU.
+This eliminates the CPU bottleneck and minimizes data transfer between the CPU and GPU.
+*   **Demonstration:** The performance results speak for themselves.
+By moving the entire workload to the GPU, we achieve a **~93x speedup** over the hybrid kernel and a **~400x speedup** over the highly optimized parallel CPU version for a 1-million-particle simulation, effectively utilizing the massive parallelism of the hardware.